jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-14-proxmox_upgrade.md

 In August 2023, I embarked on an exciting project to upgrade four Proxmox servers from version 7.4-3 to the latest Proxmox VE 8.x release.
 This upgrade was a critical step to ensure that our virtualization infrastructure remained up-to-date with the latest features, security enhancements, and performance improvements.
 In this blog post, I'll take you through the journey of planning and executing this upgrade successfully.

+Released on June 22, 2023, Proxmox VE 8 introduces several notable enhancements over its predecessor, version 7.4-x.
+These upgrades include upgrading of the [Proxmox Backup Server (PBS) 3.0](https://pbs.proxmox.com/wiki/index.php/Roadmap#Proxmox_Backup_Server_3.0), offering integrated, automated backup solutions.
+This feature streamlines the backup process, enhancing data protection and recovery capabilities.
+Furthermore, Proxmox VE 8 elevates container management with the integration of LXC 4.0 and the latest version of Docker, providing improved container orchestration and efficiency.
+The adoption of the latest [Ceph storage solution](https://pve.proxmox.com/pve-docs/pveceph.1.html#:~:text=Ceph%20is%20a%20distributed%20object,Snapshot%20support) to enhance storage scalability and reliability, making it an optimal choice for handling larger workloads.
+Enhanced security features, such as improved certificate handling and secure boot support, reinforce the platform's defense against evolving cyber threats.
+The refreshed web-based management interface ensures a more user-friendly experience, simplifying the management of virtualization infrastructure.

 ## Project Overview

 ### Servers Involved